SharkieWasHere/Vrchat-Image-Uploader/README.md

 Next in that same .env you will need to put the channel ID of whatever discord channel you want the bot to send the photos and function in.

+Lastely you will need to put the directory of where Vrchat saves its photos (Or whatever else u need this bot for)

+(PLEASE SEE EXAMPLES TO MAKE SURE EVERYTHING IS CORRECT)

 **BAT SET UP**

 Now you have all the required variables, you need to set up a .bat file to run the javascript.